pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Design Rejected.md

 ## Order includes other product(s)
-E.g. PG-21618

 > If an order includes products besides the custom grille, the other products will be shipped separately by our logistics team as long as they're in stock.
 >
-> Thus we cannot cancel and refund the order.
+> Thus we cannot cancel and refund the order, and need to proceed with the **reprint process**.

+**For reprint, we basically offer a coupon code for the user to re-purchase and re-design the same customized item for free.
+Once a new design/order is placed, we'll proceed to print and ship the new order, and **

 a.

-如客人要取消訂單, 先填cancelation request, 請Grace取消其他產品的發貨, 確認發貨取消成功即可退費+ Skulabs cancel order

-如發貨取消失敗, 填Cancellation requst (Custom grille), 告知Grace並留下紀錄
+Based on the customized product that the user purchased, offer a corresponding coupon code what'll cover the full price for the new order.

 如果已安排出貨 (cancel unsuccessfully), 請走Reprint SOP: